 Most people living in New England probably think of places like California or Japan when they hear the word "earthquake."
 While Californians have learned to expect earthquakes, residents of New England typically consider the ground beneath their feet to be "solid as a rock."
 Nonetheless, the record of earthquake activity in the United States shows that, while the highest level of activity is, of course, in the western part of the country, earthquakes are quite common in many areas of the eastern United States, including New England.
 Notable examples of earthquakes that caused damage in New England and adjacent areas are: the earthquake off the coast of Cape Ann, MA in 1755; two earthquakes near Ossipee, NH in 1940; and an earthquake near New York City in 1884.
 (Source: Weston Observatory)

-The 2013 Great Northeast Shakeout was the first year of participation in Massachusetts.
-Almost 30,000 people in Massachusetts (and 19 million worldwide) participated in the 2013 Shakeout on 10/17/13 and we hope to have many more for the 2014 event.
-Check out the photo album of the 2013 event in Massachusetts.
+In 2014, nearly 500,000 people participated in The Great Northeast ShakeOut and nearly 26.5 million people worldwide.
+To date, over 350,000 in the Northeast have already registered to participate, with over 39.5 million worldwide.
 Participating is a great way for your family or organization to become better prepared to survive and recover quickly from big earthquakes.
 Why is "Drop, Cover, and Hold On" important to practice?
 You may only have seconds to protect yourself in an earthquake before strong shaking knocks you down, or something falls on you.
 Practicing helps you be ready to react.
 Visit www.Shakeout.org/dropcoverholdon to learn more.

 It is also recommended that you, your school or organization, and your community review and update plans and supplies, and secure your space in order to prevent damage or injuries.